 Under these policies, each academic division is responsible for:

 Allocating a budget for making resources accessible, including classroom materials, textbooks and captioned media.

 Academic divisions and their faculty members are also responsible for:

 Selecting materials (textbooks, coursepacks, etc) that are available in an accessible format.
 Wherever possible, faculty should create electronic reading lists over print coursepacks using GBC Library resources.

 Ongoing commitment to using Xerox, the college's single source course pack producer and manager, who is working to ensure that all future created, produced, sold and used course packs at George Brown College meet both the OHRC and AODA requirements.

 Submitting clean, accessible, electronic files to Xerox when creating course packs.
 Please note: photocopies are not an accessible nor a conversion ready format.

-Ensuring that all printed materials (course outlines, reading lists, assignments, articles, test, examinations, notes and any other handouts) that are distributed or assigned to students are available in an accessible electronic format, such as MS
+Ensuring that all printed materials (course outlines, reading lists, assignments, articles, test, examinations, notes and any other handouts) that are distributed or assigned to students are available in an accessible electronic format, such as MS Word.

 - Ensuring that all media is captioned according to GBC standards and policy.